 You might put a desk and office chair in your garden room, give it WiFi connectivity, and even have filing cabinets, shelves, and some furniture like a sofa or a comfy chair.
 It’s the place you will work from if you work from home – instead of using a spare room or your dining table!

-Understanding Garden Offices and Tax
+Garden Offices and Tax Explained: What You Need to Know

 When answering the question, are garden offices tax deductible, it’s not a simple yes or no answer.
 Instead, you have to look at the individual components of a garden office as they have varying tax statuses.